 The first step before rushing to gorging yourself with gallons of water is to find out whether you need a new hydration rate.

-To do this, you will need to first calculate your lean body mass.
+To do this, you will need first to calculate your lean body mass.
 For every pound of LBM, you will need 4 mL of the electrolyte solution per hour for three hours.
 Try to drink it evenly, and if the need arises, it is okay to pee.
 After the three hours, measure the THC metabolite, creatinine and specific gravity levels in your urine.

 The rules that guide the determination of a new hydration rate are as follows: